43+ Horror Movies That Take Place in Winter

 Black Christmas (1974)

 Black Christmas is obviously a Christmas horror movie first and foremost, but it also contains some fantastic winter imagery throughout.
 From a scene showing ice hockey (the most wintery of all sports) to a community search for a missing person in the frozen, snow-covered night, Black Christmas is ice cold.
 But perhaps the most unnerving images in the film are the recurring shots of one of the killer’s victims seated in the attic of the sorority house with the plastic bag she was suffocated in still covering her face.
-Sitting in front of a window, the crinkled plastic bag over the young woman’s head brings to mind the streaks of ice on the frozen glass beside her.
+Sitting in front of a window, the crinkled plastic bag over the young woman’s head brings to mind the streaks of frost on the frozen glass beside her.

 The Shining (1980)